DImasBo/robota_ua/README.md

 cd robota_ua
 ```
 3) need to run kafka, zookeeper and elasticsearch. `docker-compose up --build kafka zookeeper elasticsearch -d`
-4) when the services will work then need to run other service: apiinser, apishow, consumer `docker-compose up --build apiinsert apishow consumer -d`
+4) when the services will work then need to run other service: apiinser, consumer, apishow. `docker-compose up --build apiinsert apishow consumer -d`

 # Preview A general workflow
 Services: